In March 1808, the old master Joseph Haydn

-, at the age of 77, he died peacefully in the Haydn House
+On 31st May 1809, at the age of 77, he died peacefully in the Haydnhaus

 , where he was taken care of for many years by a housekeeper and by his secretary Johann Elssler, father of the famous dancer Fanny Elssler.
-In his old age, it is said, he intoned daily the melody of his Imperial Anthem.
-Napoleon
+In his old age, it is said, he intoned daily the melody of his "Emperor's Hymn"

-, commander of the enemy troops occupying Vienna, showed his admiration for the composer: when Haydn was fading, he posted an honorary guard in front of his house.
+.
+Napoleon, commander of the troops occupying Vienna, showed his admiration for the composer.
+When Haydn was fading, Napoleon posted an honorary guard in front of his house

 Haydn was first laid to rest in Vienna